joseanton1o/Full-StackCourse/README.md

 2. In the terminal use npm install to install the required packages
 3. Use npm run start
 4. The project should have started running

+Remember that the project is in "MEAN\ Project" folder